dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     energy to social forms of energy.
   - literally the wave. a GIF of the wave in a stadium.
   - TODO: add notes from phone
+  - physical conditions => sociophysical conditions
+    - how do weather conditions affect the players and the game?
+    - how do weather conditions affect the home & visiting crowd

 - add photos of new gender/sexuality spectrums to first part
   - this is an example of spectral decoherence and hurts the LGBTQ